Devin Booker NBA Playoffs Player Props: Suns vs. Clippers

 Devin Booker Insights vs. the Clippers

+- This season, Devin Booker has made 9.9 shots per game, which accounts for 15.3% of his team's total makes.

-- Booker is averaging six three-point field goal attempts per game this season, which is 11.8% of his team's attempts from beyond the arc.
+- Booker is averaging 6.0 three-point field goal attempts per game this season, which is 11.8% of his team's attempts from beyond the arc.

-- Booker's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.
+- The Suns rank 19th in possessions per game with 101.4.
+His opponents, the Clippers, have one of the slowest tempos with 101 possessions per contest.

-- Defensively, the Clippers are 12th in the NBA, conceding 113.1 points per game.
+- The Clippers are the 12th-best defensive team in the NBA, allowing 113.1 points per game.

-- The Clippers allow 43.1 rebounds per contest, ranking 13th in the league.
+- Allowing 43.1 rebounds per game, the Clippers are the 13th-ranked squad in the NBA.

-- The Clippers are the 10th-ranked squad in the NBA, giving up 25 assists per contest.
+- Looking at assists, the Clippers are 10th in the NBA, allowing 25 per contest.

 Devin Booker vs. the Clippers